Resurrection-St. Paul School is a Howard County STEM school, as designated by the Archdiocese of Baltimore.

 Dedicated STEM Lab

 At Resurrection-St. Paul School, teachers have access to a fully equipped STEM lab to create hands-on learning experiences for students at all grade levels.
-Additionally, full time designated STEM director works with students and teachers integrating relevant activities into regular curriculum.
+Additionally, a full time designated STEM director works with students and teachers integrating relevant activities into regular curriculum.

 Resurrection-St. Paul School is proud to lead the way in STEM programs.
 Additionally, we remain committed to educational excellence in Religion and the Arts making our title more appropriately a STREAM school.